Reinforcement learning with non-ergodic reward increments: robustness via ergodicity transformations: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{einforcement} learning (RL) has experienced remarkable progress in recent years, particularly within virtual environments~\cite{mnih2015human,silver2017mastering,duan2016benchmarking,vinyals2019grandmaster}.
-However, the seamless transition of RL methods to real-world, \eg robotics, applications lags behind, primarily due to the non-robust nature of conventional RL approaches~\cite{amodei2016concrete,leike2017ai,russell2015research}.
-In addressing this issue, researchers have explored a spectrum of methods from risk-sensitive RL~\cite{prashanth2022risk} to robust (worst-case) RL~\cite{pinto2017robust}.
+Reinforcement learning (RL) has experienced remarkable progress in recent years, particularly within virtual environments~\citep{mnih2015human,silver2017mastering,duan2016benchmarking,vinyals2019grandmaster}.
+However, the seamless transition of RL methods to real-world, \eg robotics, applications lags behind, primarily due to the non-robust nature of conventional RL approaches~\citep{amodei2016concrete,leike2017ai,russell2015research}.
+In addressing this issue, researchers have explored a spectrum of methods from risk-sensitive RL~\citep{prashanth2022risk} to robust (worst-case) RL~\citep{pinto2017robust}.
 In this paper, we take a step back and look at the optimization objective in RL and how it may, by design, result in non-robust policies.
-Traditional RL literature, including influential references and introductory textbooks such as~\cite{sutton2018reinforcement,bertsekas2019reinforcement,powell2021reinforcement}, typically frames the RL problem as maximizing the expected return, \ie the expected value of the sum of rewards collected throughout a trajectory.
+Traditional RL literature, including influential references and introductory textbooks such as the ones by \citet{sutton2018reinforcement,bertsekas2019reinforcement,powell2021reinforcement}, typically frames the RL problem as maximizing the expected return, \ie the expected value of the sum of rewards collected throughout a trajectory.
 Intuitively, at each time step, an agent shall choose an action that maximizes the return it can expect when choosing this action and following the optimal policy from then onward.
-While this indeed seems intuitive, it becomes problematic when the returns are non-ergodic.
-When the returns are non-ergodic, the average over many trajectories---which resembles an expected value---differs from the average along one long trajectory.
-We find non-ergodic returns in various contexts, as we discuss in more detail in \secref{sec:rel_work}.
-One example are settings in which we have ``absorbing barriers,'' \ie states, from which there is no return.
-Such as when an autonomous car crashes in an accident.
+While this indeed seems intuitive, it may not result in the desired behavior of individual agents.
+The expected value is the average over infinitely many rollouts of a policy.
+If we consider an environment with a heavy-tailed return distribution, the highest expected return may be achieved by an extremely risky policy that receives very high returns in a few cases but fails in all others.
 Suppose an autonomous car learns a driving policy through RL.
 At deployment time, when we have a passenger in the car, it does not matter to the passenger whether the policy of the autonomous car receives a high return when averaging over multiple trajectories---a high ensemble-average return could also result from half of the journeys reaching the destination very fast and half crashing and never reaching it.
 The return in a single instance of a long journey would be negligible if a crash occurred somewhere along the way---and this is the return that would matter to the individual.
-Thus, the time average would be the better choice for an optimization objective in such scenarios.
+Thus, the \emph{time average} would be the better choice for an optimization objective in such scenarios.